-Using ClearOne's proprietary P-Link connection, you can daisy-chain up to 12 P-Link devices per CONVERGE Pro 2 to add microphones (the BMA2, BMA CT, and the DIALOG 20 Wireless Mic) and expander units (Versa USB Expander, GPIO Expander, and Bluetooth Expander).
+Using ClearOne's proprietary P-Link connection, you can daisy-chain up to 12 P-Link devices per CONVERGE Pro 2 to add microphones (the BMA360, BMA2, BMA CT, and the DIALOG 20 Wireless Mic) and expander units (Versa USB Expander, GPIO Expander, and Bluetooth Expander).

-- Adding a Versa USB Expander adds four extra USB audio channels: two input channels (left and right stereo) and two output channels (also for left and right stereo).
-See Adding a GPIO Expander or Versa USB Expander for more information. - Note: When you add a COLLABORATE Versa USB Expander, additional USB channels are added to the Available Assets list under Resource & Partition Mgt.
-These channels are designated as xUSB channels, to distinguish them from the USB channels associated with the USB port on the back panel of the CP2. - Adding a GPIO Expander adds one GPIO port with 12 input and 12 output pins.
-See Adding a GPIO Expander or Versa USB Expander for more information. - Note: GPIO pins added using a GPIO Expander can be used as Logic Input and Open Collector Output types, but, unlike the GPIO pins on a CP2, they cannot be used as Powered Logic Output type. - Adding a Bluetooth Expander adds three extra Bluetooth audio channels: two input channels (left and right stereo) and one output channel.
-See Adding a BMA2, BMA CT, BMA 360 or Bluetooth Expander for more information.
+- Adding a CONVERGE USB Expander provides additional USB audio channel resources: two input channels (left and right stereo) and two output channels (also for left and right stereo).
+See Adding a GPIO Expander or Versa USB Expander for more information. - Note: When you add a USB Expander, additional USB channels are added to the Available Assets list under Resource & Partition Mgt.
+These channels are designated as xUSB channels, to distinguish them from the USB channels associated with the USB port on the back panel of the CP2. - Adding a GPIO Expander adds 12 logic input and 12 open collector output control pins within Console AI.
+See Adding a GPIO Expander or USB Expander for more information. - Note: Unlike the four GPIO pins found on a CP2, the pins of the GPIO Expander do not include a Powered Logic Output option. - Adding a Bluetooth Expander adds additional Bluetooth audio channels as assignable resources: two input channels (left and right stereo) and one output channel.
+See Adding a BMA2, BMA CT, BMA 360, or Bluetooth Expander for more information.